nicholasproietti/nicholasproietti/README.md

 [![LinkedIn](https://img.shields.io/badge/-LinkedIn-blue?style=flat&logo=Linkedin&logoColor=white)](https://www.linkedin.com/in/nicholas-proietti/)

 ### Outside of Work, I Enjoy...
-- Traveling and connecting to people from different corners of the globe
+- Traveling to and connecting with people from different corners of the globe
 - Reading about science, astrophysics, and technology
 - Nature and hiking
 - Self-development